 Child Safety Statistics: Common Injuries Among Children at Home

 While the specific means of injuries may change with the times, the underlying causes do not.
 Parents can prevent many accidents by focusing childproofing efforts on strategies that address the six major causes of child injuries identified by the Centers for Disease Control and Prevention (CDC):

 - Motor vehicle crashes

-Why is it important to childproof your home?
-Just to share one example, during the heyday of the Tide Pod Challenge, when people filmed each other eating Tide Pods, injuries related to laundry pods and packet detergents accounted for 73,000 calls to emergency centers around the country.
-Even for children too young to understand the challenge, the colorful Tide Pods looked temptingly like candy.
+The Tide Pod Challenge demonstrates how the means of poisoning can change.
+During its heyday, when people filmed each other eating Tide Pods, injuries related to laundry pods and packet detergents accounted for 73,000 calls to emergency centers around the country.
+For children too young to understand the challenge, the colorful Tide Pods looked temptingly like candy.

 Nationally, children’s ER visits are double those of non-senior adults.
-More than four million children under the age of 18 are in emergency rooms every year.
+More than four million children under the age of 18 go to emergency rooms every year.

 1. Cover up

 Make it difficult or impossible for children to put fingers or objects where they shouldn’t go.
 Get inexpensive child-safe covers for outlets, and cover or block potential burn hazards, such as hot radiators.